It’s time to take the guesswork out of the mix with our FREE Paint Pouring Calculators!

 I have created two calculators for you to use to help determine how much paint is needed for your project.
 These calculators are a FREE resource to assist you with your project.
 And, they are simple to use!
 You will enter the height and width of your square or rectangle surface (or diameter if using a circle surface) and the depth of the side of your surface.
 The calculators will give you the approximate ounces of paint you will need to complete your project!

 Use the Acrylic Pouring Paint Calculators

-Enter the height, the width, and the depth of the side of the surface of your square or rectangle surface (or if you are using a circle surface, enter the diameter and the depth of our circle).
+Enter the height, width, and depth of the side of the surface of your square or rectangle surface (or if you are using a circle surface, enter the diameter and the depth of your circle).
 The calculators will give you the approximate ounces of paint that you will need to complete your project.
 TIP: It is always best to mix slightly more paint to allow flexibility in your design process.

 Tips for using the Paint Pouring Calculators

 - The calculations above are provided as approximate measurements needed of fluid paint to complete your project, including any base paint layers you start with.

 - Fluid paint is defined as a combination of acrylic paint, water, and a pouring medium.

 - If your surface does not have sides, you wish to cover, please enter “0” in the “Depth” field.

 - Different variables will alter these measurements, such as paint consistency and the pouring technique used.
 If you use a thicker consistency of mixed paint, you will need to add between 5%-10% more paint to the calculated measurement.